abbasas690/mediChain/README.md

 3. Now, start a local Ethereum blockchain network on your system using Ganache.
 Ganache provides you with 10 testing accounts each with 100 ETH.

-4. Obtain  API Key and API Secret for IPFS from [pinata Dashboard](https://www.pinata.cloud/), and create a dedicated gateway for your project.
-Set the environment variables in `client/.env` file.
-Or you can rename `server/.env.example` to `client/.env`
+4. Obtain  API Key and API Secret for IPFS from [pinata Dashboard](https://www.pinata.cloud/), and Set the environment variables in `server/.env` file.
+Or you can rename `server/.env.example` to `server/.env`

 ```bash